Ziddi (2013 film): Plot

 Krishna arrives at the college where he thrashes Sudhi and his friends and warns him.
 Sudhi's brothers turn in for help.
 Krishna sends Sudhi's eldest brother to the hospital, mortally wounded.
 He is put in the ICU for observation and is reportedly in a coma.
 Shivarama (who is in cahoots with Mahi and Giri) arrests Krishna and takes him to the police station.
 Krishna learns that he is going to be transported to the sub-jail where his execution is planned.
 Krishna turns violent and storms the police station.
-He is hit by a policeman from behind and apparently falls unconscious, but it is only an ruse, where he is rushed to the hospital.
+He is hit by a policeman from behind and apparently falls unconscious, but it is only a ruse, where he is rushed to the hospital.
 Krishna escapes from the cops.
 Sudhi kidnaps Sahana and a final showdown ensues at an abandoned construction site where a heated argument and close-combat ensues which leads to Sudhi's death and Krishna walks away with Sahana, who has now fallen for Krishna.